Mohamed3on/NutriData/README.md

 ## 🛠 Usage

-1. Visit shop.rewe.de (more shops coming soon!)
+1. Visit shop.rewe.de, amazon.de, or amazon.co.uk
 2. Browse products or search results
+   - For REWE: Full functionality on product and search pages
+   - For Amazon: Currently supports product pages only (alpha version)
-3. Use custom sort options to find your perfect nutritional match
+3. Use custom sort options to find your perfect nutritional match (REWE only)

 ## 🔧 Customization